 Continuing to build on its popular series “Heidi, Bienvenida a Casa,” Mondo TV has signed on Panini to produce a wide range of products for the Spanish- and Portuguese-speaking regions of Europe and Latin America.
 The new products are expected to launch in 2018.

 Heading into BLE, Valentina La Macchia, licensing director at Mondo TV, says the company hopes to appoint a number of agents for the series throughout the EMEA region.
 She also notes that the company is currently seeking a European partner to produce a live stage show for the series following the success of the series’ live stage show in Buenos Aires, Argentina, which took place for two days in June.
-For MIPJunior, Mondo TV will aim to secure a series of distribution partners for
+For MIPJunior, Mondo TV will aim to secure a series of distribution partners for the program across EMEA.

 Another key focus for Mondo TV, according to La Macchia, is “Invention Story,” which is a new 3D-animated, comedy-action series for kids that follows the adventures of an intelligent, creative fox who, in each episode, comes up with a new invention that amazes the rabbit population in Carrot Town, his adopted home.
 The series is slated to air next year, and both Mondo TV and its co-production partner Henan York Animation have already reached an agreement to develop five seasons of “Invention Story.”
 During BLE, the company hopes to appoint a master toy licensee for the new series as well secure a global publisher.
 Meanwhile, at MIPJunior, Mondo TV will focus on securing TV broadcast partners, covering both pay and free-to-air, on major channels worldwide.